-To further evaluate the efficiency of the navigation assistance techniques a system log mechanism has been integrated in the testbed for Oculus, in scenes 3 (human motivation) & 4 (vectors UI), while in scene 5 no navigation assistance technique is integrated, forming the baseline.
+To further evaluate the efficiency of the navigation assistance techniques, a system log mechanism has been integrated in the testbed for Oculus, in scenes 3 (human motivation) and 4 (vectors UI), while in scene 5, no navigation assistance technique is integrated, forming the baseline.
 The log mechanism records the response time that takes the user to turn towards the POI (fountain) pointed by the incorporated navigation assistance technique.
-The data indicated that in scenes with navigation mechanisms the participants' response time was significantly shorter compared to a scene with no navigation mechanism (referred as Baseline/No support in Table 5).
+The data indicated that in scenes with navigation mechanisms, the participants' response time was significantly shorter compared with a scene with no navigation mechanism (referred as baseline/no support in Table 5).

-By comparing the different navigation mechanisms' response time means in Table 2 below we see that the most efficient technique seems to be the humanguided navigation support, with a mean value of 3,53 sec..
-The less effective navigation mechanism is the baseline solution where no navigation assistance technique has been integrated, with a mean value of 10 sec approximately.
+By comparing the different navigation mechanisms' response time means in Table 2 below, we see that the most efficient technique seems to be the human-guided navigation support, with a mean value of 3.53 s.
+The less effective navigation mechanism is the baseline solution where no